 - publicly listed due to a high tax deficit, tax debt, or

 - employing an unreported workforce, or

 - if the tax authority had to apply business closure measures against the taxpayer repeatedly within a year, or

-In line with the renewed profile of the tax authority as a service provider, start-up companies will be eligible for assistance as a part of a six-month mentoring period.
+In line with the renewed profile of the tax authority as a service provider, new companies may be eligible for assistance as part of a six-month mentoring period.
 The participation, however, in the mentoring program is based on the individual decision of the taxpayer.
 The mentoring program comprises amongst others free information on the taxpayer’s tax obligations and personal consulting sessions with the taxpayer.